 - According to Acharya Bhavaprakash, honey should not be consumed in Sannipataja Jwara i.e. fever that vitiates all Dosha.

 - Honey should not be used in the Panchakarma Swedana therapy

-- Excessive or Improper use of honey can cause indigestion and Ama (undigested food that causes toxicity) formation that is itself considered toxic in Ayurveda.
+- Excessive or Improper use of honey can cause indigestion and Ama (undigested food that causes toxicity) formation which is itself considered toxic in Ayurveda.

 Can women with PCOS take honey?

 Honey is sweet and rich in calories so it is advised that women suffering from PCOS (Polycystic Ovary Syndrome) should not consume it in excess.
 Women with PCOS can take lemon and honey mixed with water to lose weight, which is an important part of PCOS management.